Scientific name: Crupina vulgaris

 What Is It?

-Crupina are erect plants that grows to be 1-3 feet tall.
-They grow in a wide range of conditions.
+Crupina is an erect plant that grows to be 1-3 feet tall.
+It can grow in a wide range of conditions.
 Dense stands of common crupina can out-compete native plants and decrease foliage for livestock.
-They are native to southern Europe.
+It is native to southern Europe.

 Common crupina can be highly competitive, dominating sites and reducing biodiversity.
-They also can increase the risk of soil erosion.
-Spines on a plant’s stems and leaves are not palatable to livestock, so when common crupina forms dense stands in grazing areas, they decrease the amount foliage for livestock and reduce the ability of the land to host livestock.
+It also can increase the risk of soil erosion.
+Spines on the plant’s stem and leaves are not palatable to livestock, so when common crupina forms dense stands in grazing areas, they decrease the amount food for livestock and reduce the ability of the land to host livestock.